Getting a Commercial Buy-to-Let Mortgage

 Requirements and eligibility criteria vary between different commercial lenders, but your application could be approved or declined based on any of the following:

 • Your deposit.
-You’ll usually need at least 20-25% of the property value and some lenders may require more depending on your circumstances.
+You’ll usually need at least 20-25% of the property value, and some lenders may require a higher deposit depending on your circumstances.

 • Your expected rental income.
-Your monthly rental income will need to be at least 125% of your mortgage repayments.
+Your monthly rental income must be at least 125% of your mortgage repayments.
 Again, some lenders may require more.

 • Your experience.
-Lenders prefer applicants who have previous experience as a commercial landlord and a solid track record.
-It’s difficult – but not impossible – to get this type of mortgage as a first-time landlord.
+Lenders prefer applicants with previous experience as commercial landlords and a solid track record.
+It’s difficult—but not impossibleto get this type of mortgage as a first-time landlord.

 • Your trading history.
 If you’re buying the property through a limited company, your lender will need to see evidence that the business is profitable.